nicolasroinard/verifiable-llm-pipeline/README.md

 ## Overview

-This repository contains a simplified and runnable version of a multi-layer pipeline designed to process complex document corpora.
+This repository provides a runnable subset of a larger system designed to process complex document corpora.

-The goal is not to improve prompts, but to build a system layer that makes AI outputs reliable.
+The goal is not to improve prompts, but to build a system layer that makes AI outputs reliable, auditable, and reproducible.

 ---